 In responding to each environmental issue on the Initial Study Checklist, the Lead Agency shall use the ISAGs and its professional judgment, which requires analysis of the scientific and factual data that are a matter of public record (see State CEQA Guidelines Section 15064(b)).
 The subsequent sections of the ISAGs provide a brief discussion of each environmental issue and guidance for analyzing each issue.
-For all County public works projects occurring within city limits, the Lead Agency may use city-adopted Initial Study threshold criteria that cover the same environmental issue found within the Initial Study Checklist.
+For all County public works projects occurring within city limits, the Lead Agency may use city-adopted Initial Study threshold criteria that cover the same environmental issues found within the Initial Study Checklist.
+The Lead Agency may determine that, due to extenuating circumstances associated with a project, environmental impacts should be addressed using other threshold criteria adopted or recommended by other public agencies or recommended by experts, which are not included in the ISAGs.
+The Lead Agency may use such threshold criteria provided the Lead Agency explains, with substantial evidence, how those threshold criteria are applicable to the project.